virtualsecureplatform/TFHEpp/docs/GL.md

 minute component projection.
 Other CPUs should benchmark both physical-core and SMT worker counts; no topology-dependent limit is hard-coded.

-With `OMP_NUM_THREADS=32 OMP_PROC_BIND=spread OMP_PLACES=cores` and the
+With `OMP_NUM_THREADS=32 OMP_PROC_BIND=spread OMP_PLACES=cores`, a
-execution options above, a production-shape batch of 256 MaskedColumn plus one-stage HMux factors took 4.69 seconds in two runs, versus 6.66--6.88 seconds for the fused 32-worker loop (29.5--31.9% faster).
-Tiles of 128 and 64 took 5.11--5.32 and 5.29--5.33 seconds.
+production-shape batch of 256 MaskedColumn plus one-stage HMux factors took 4.71--4.81 seconds with the execution options above.
+In paired runs, the same staged path with row-major key spectra took 5.06--5.31 seconds, and the fused 32-worker loop took 6.49--6.51 seconds.
+Thus blocking saved 4.9--11.3% over the otherwise identical staged path and the complete tuning saved 25.9--27.7% over the fused loop.
+The benefit was not consistent for smaller tiles, so 256 remains the recommended n512 tile.
 The common 16K, 32-product modular MAC microbenchmark took 0.125--0.140 seconds versus 0.162--0.184 seconds for separate HEXL multiply/add calls (23--24% faster).
 The factor benchmark uses a synthetic one-stage key; the separately measured three-stage rates still suggest about a 22% reduction in the complete sparse-factor phase, not a measured full-bootstrap runtime.
 Run the tuning benchmark with `TFHEPP_GL_N512_MASKED_BENCH=1` and `TFHEPP_GL_N512_FACTOR_BENCH=1`; run the arithmetic microbenchmark with `TFHEPP_MODULAR_MAC_BENCH=1`.